THE POSTAL HISTORY OF ICAO

 Annex 9 - Facilitation

 The FAL Division (known as FAL/1) met for the first time in Montréal from 24 January to 2 February 1946 and established a set of provisional standards designed to standardize procedures and minimize government documentary requirements for aircraft entering foreign territories.
 When ICAO replaced PICAO in April 1947, the Facilitation Division’s work continued.
 As directed by the First Assembly of ICAO (held in May 1947), the ICAO Secretariat prepared a draft set of International Standards and Recommended Practices on Facilitation taking into account the comments of the Contracting States on the existing FAL recommendations.
-This draft was submitted to the May-June 1948 large-scale 2nd meeting of the FAL Division (FAL/2); the final report of this meeting set up recommendations for international standards which were adopted, with certain changes, by the Council of ICAO, as Annex 9 – Standards and Recommended Practices for the Facilitation of International Air Transport (later shortened to Facilitation with the Fifth Edition of the Annex which became effective on 1 April 1964) to the Chicago Convention, on 25 March 1949; they became effective on 1 September 1949.
+This draft was submitted to the May-June 1948 large-scale 2nd meeting of the FAL Division (FAL/2); the final report of this meeting set up recommendations for international standards which were adopted, with certain changes, by the Council of ICAO, as Annex 9 – Standards and Recommended Practices for the Facilitation of International Air Transport (later shortened to Facilitation with the Fifth Edition of the Annex which became effective on 1 April 1964) to the Chicago Convention, on 25 March 1949; they became effective on 1 September 1949, signifying the dawn of a new era in international air transport.

 It was a monumental achievement that streamlined and standardized procedures, simplifying the complexities associated with crossing international borders.
 On 1 March 1950, Annex 9 became applicable, cementing its impact on international air travel.